 Performing routine cooling system inspections and coolant flushes will keep your vehicle’s cooling system running great.
 We recommend that you bring your vehicle into our service center every 24,000 miles or every two years, whichever comes first, for a coolant flush.
 For more information on your vehicle’s cooling system check out our routine cooling system maintenance page.

-Here are some warning signs you should look out for with your A/C system:
+Here are some warning signs you should look out for with your air conditioning system:

-There are signs of a leak in the A/C system.
-A leak in your A/C system can cause costly future damage if the problem is not addressed in a timely manner.
-A leak in your vehicle’s A/C system can be caused by moisture buildup and old components.
-Over a period of time, the hoses and seals within your vehicle can lose their elasticity and cause moisture in the A/C system.
+There are signs of a leak.
+A leak can cause costly future damage if the problem is not addressed in a timely manner.
+A leak can be caused by moisture buildup and old components.
+Over a period of time, the hoses and seals within your vehicle can lose their elasticity and cause moisture.
 Visual signs of an issue include low air pressure from vents or a puddle under your car.

 There is weak airflow from your vents.
 There are many different factors that can cause a weak airflow from your vents, including a hose coming loose, a loose or broken seal on the ventilation system, a broken ventilation fan, or even a buildup of mold or mildew on the evaporator core.

 A bad odor is coming from your your vents.
-If you have a bad odor coming from the vents within your car, truck, or SUV it could be caused by a dirty air cabin filter or from mold in the A/C system.
-If this happens, schedule an A/C deodorizer service at our service center.
+If you have a bad odor coming from the vents within your car, truck, or SUV it could be caused by a dirty air cabin filter or from mold.
+If this happens, schedule a deodorizer service at our service center.

 At Graff Bay City, we want to make your summer as cool as possible!
-Our team of professionally certified service technicians will inspect and repair your cooling or A/C system so you’re ready for any adventure this season.
+Our team of professionally certified service technicians will inspect and repair your cooling system so you’re ready for any adventure this season.
 You can always count on us to offer you the best dealership experience around.
-Make an appointment at our Service Center in Bay City, MI today.
-Graff Bay City is located at 3636 Wilder Rd, Bay City, MI and we’re happy to serve the communities of Pinconning, Clio, and Midland.
+Make an appointment at our service center online or by calling (989) 684-4411.
+Graff Bay City is located at 3636 Wilder Rd, Bay City, MI and we’re happy to serve the communities of Pinconning, Clio, and Midland!